- Swamp Cooler Vs. Air Conditioner

 You should also consider the amount of maintenance you want to do when you’re deciding between a swamp cooler and an air conditioner.
 There is an enormous difference between the two in this area.

 An air conditioner is going to need maintenance about once a year at the most.
-Most air conditioners only really need maintenance every few years.
+Most central air conditioners only really need maintenance every few years.
 This makes it especially convenient as you can install one and rarely think about it.

 A swamp cooler, on the other hand, might need daily maintenance.
 If you have a system that is not directly connected to your water, you have to make sure the filter stays damp.
 Even if it’s attached to your water, you still need to make sure the system stays clean.